pypa/cibuildwheel/README.md

 > ¹ Not supported on Azure Pipelines
 >
-> ² Current configuration for travis do not support this python version but user can find method for install proper python on travis
+> ² Current configuration for travis do not support this python version but user can find method for install proper python on travis.
+For python 2.7 there is a problem with installation "Microsoft Visual C++ Compiler for Python 2.7"

 - Builds manylinux, macOS and Windows (32 and 64bit) wheels using Azure Pipelines, Travis CI, AppVeyor, and CircleCI
 - Bundles shared library dependencies on Linux and macOS through [auditwheel](https://github.com/pypa/auditwheel) and [delocate](https://github.com/matthew-brett/delocate)